KetherineWang/startup/notes.md

 - Audio
     - To include an audio file in the content, use the `audio` element and specify the `src` attribute with the URL to the source audio file.
     - The `controls` attribute can be included to enable the user to control the audio playback.
-    - If the `controls` are not displayed, then there is no visual representation of the audio in the rendered page.
+    - If the `controls` are not displayed, then there is no visual representation of the audio on the rendered page.
     - The `autoplay` attribute starts the audio playing as soon as the audio file is loaded, and the `loop` attribute keeps it playing over and over.
     - Note that automatically playing audio is strongly discouraged unless a way for the user to opt-in to that behavior is provided.
         - `<audio controls src="testAudio.mp3"></audio>`
 - Video
     - To include a video in the content, use the `video` element and specify the `src` attribute with the URL to the source video.
     - Like the `audio` element, the `controls` or `autoplay` attributes can be included.
-    - Note that the `crossorigin="anonymous"` attribute may need to be included if requesting fils from a different domain than the one serving your content.
+    - Note that the `crossorigin="anonymous"` attribute may need to be included if requesting files from a different domain than the one serving the content.
 - Example:
 - `<video controls width="300" crossorigin="anonymous">`
     - `<source src="https://commondatastorage.googleapis.com/gtv-videos-bucket/sample/BigBuckBunny.mp4" />`
 - `</video>`
 - Internal Media
-- The internal media elements `svg` and `canvas` allow you to actually create images directly within your HTML.
+- The internal media elements `svg` and `canvas` allow the programmer to actually create images directly within the HTML.
     - Scalable Vector Graphics (SVG)
-        - SCG is an extremely powerful and widely supported way to render graphics inline in your HTML.
+        - SCG is an extremely powerful and widely supported way to render graphics inline in HTML.
 - Example:
 - `<svg viewBox="0 0 300 200" xmlns="http://www.w3.org/2000/svg" stroke="red" fill="red" style="border: 1px solid #000000">`
     - `<circle cx="150" cy="100" r="50" />`